How to set up Zendesk auto assign tickets using sentiment and priority rules

 eesel AI gives you a full report showing:

-This lets you tweak your logic until it's just right, all without any risk of disrupting your live support queue.
-It’s a safety net that you just don't get with native Zendesk triggers.
+This lets you tweak your logic until it's just right, providing a helpful safety net that complements your existing Zendesk triggers.

 Step 4: Go live and monitor your workflow